Aye-Aye-Karamba/Agility-Docker-2018/docs/Lab9.rst

 -  Re-run the deploy\_app\_svcs\_waf playbook.

--  Notice the PLAY RECAP is yellow showing that there has been a change.
+-  Notice the PLAY RECAP has one yellow showing that there has been a change.
+   You can look at the yellow task above and see the change was while deploying the iApp.

 -  Go back to the iApps applications.
 Notice that the application service is gone.

 -  Click on the “Create” button.
 From the template drop down look for the appsvcs\_integration\_v2.0.004\_test iApp.
-It is still there.
+It is still there as we hard coded it to remain.

    1. .. rubric:: – Using include to build a workflow
          :name: using-include-to-build-a-workflow